Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Mt.
 Nebo — the site where Moses viewed the Promised Land and is believed to be his burial place.

 • Jerash, formerly known as Gerasa, is the most complete and well-preserved Greco-Roman city in the Middle East.
-It is mentioned in the Bible as the “region of the Garasenes” (Mark 5:1; Luke 8:26), located some distance from the Sea of Galilee.
+It is mentioned in the Bible as the “region of the Gerasenes” (Mark 5:1, Luke 8:26), some distance from the Sea of Galilee.

-• Amman is the capital and largest city of Jordan, serving as the country's political, cultural, and commercial center.
-One of the world’s oldest continuously inhabited cities, it features landmarks such as the 8th-century Umayyad Palace and the Roman Temple of Hercules atop Jabal al-Qala’a hill, as well as a 2nd-century Roman Theater in the heart of the city.
+• Amman is the capital and largest city of Jordan, serving as the country’s political, cultural, and commercial center.
+One of the world’s oldest continuously inhabited cities, it features the 8th-century Umayyad Palace, the Roman Temple of Hercules atop Jabal al-Qala’a, and a 2nd-century Roman Theater in the heart of the city.

 • Madaba, a historic town famous for its 6th-century mosaic map of the Holy Land, located inside the Greek Orthodox Church of St. George.